MicrosoftDocs/cpp-docs/docs/cpp/lvalues-and-rvalues-visual-cpp.md

 {
    int i, j, *p;

-   // Correct usage: the variable i is an lvalue.
+   // Correct usage: the variable i is an lvalue and the literal 7 is a prvalue.
    i = 7;

-   // Incorrect usage: The left operand must be an lvalue (C2106).
+   // Incorrect usage: The left operand must be an lvalue (C2106).  `j * 4` is a prvalue.
    7 = i; // C2106
    j * 4 = 7; // C2106